 Data can be an invaluable tool for helping communities make informed decisions.
 Here are some examples of decision questions that data can help answer for your community:

 - Education: Which schools in our community need additional resources or funding to improve performance?
-By analyzing test scores, graduation rates, and student demographics, we can identify areas where intervention is needed.
+We can identify areas where intervention is necessary by analyzing test scores, graduation rates, and student demographics.

 - Public Health: Where should we allocate resources to tackle health issues like obesity, diabetes, or addiction?
-By examining health data, we can identify hotspots and target interventions for maximum impact.
+We can identify hotspots and target interventions for maximum impact by examining health data.

 - Transportation: Which roads or intersections have the highest accident rates?
-By analyzing traffic data, we can pinpoint high-trafficked areas and implement safety measures like better signage, traffic calming, or infrastructure improvements.
+Analyzing traffic data allows us to pinpoint high-traffic areas and implement safety measures like better signage, traffic calming, or infrastructure improvements.

 - Environment: Which neighborhoods are most affected by air pollution or noise?
 By studying environmental data, we can prioritize green initiatives and zoning regulations to improve the quality of life for residents.